 His finishing has improved dramatically over the past 18 months.
 Semenyo arrived at Bournemouth from Bristol City with questions about his end product, concerns that seemed justified during his first season on the south coast.
 Something clicked last spring, and his conversion rate has climbed to levels that justify City’s significant investment.
 He’s particularly dangerous from inside the penalty area, where his combination of strength and timing allows him to get shots off under pressure that other players would struggle to execute.

 The pressing intensity that Semenyo brings should appeal to Guardiola’s tactical preferences.
-He ranks in the top 15% of wide forwards for pressures per 90 minutes, showing the work rate and positioning that City’s defensive system requires from its attacking players.
+He ranks in the top 15% of wide forwards for pressures per 90 minutes per Opta, showing the work rate and positioning that City’s defensive system requires from its attacking players.
 His willingness to track back and win the ball high up the pitch could help restore the suffocating pressure that made City so difficult to play against in previous seasons.
 The team’s pressing has declined noticeably this year, and adding an attacker who genuinely enjoys the defensive side of the game addresses that issue directly.

 Semenyo’s arrival also provides insurance against the injury concerns that have plagued City’s attack.
 Jack Grealish has missed significant time this season, and when he has played, his form has been inconsistent at best.
 Phil Foden has dealt with recurring muscle issues that have limited his availability.
 Erling Haaland, for all his goals, has looked isolated at times without the creative support that a functioning attack provides.
 Semenyo gives Guardiola another option, another body to rotate through a position that has become a weakness rather than a strength.